tnipen/tnipen.github.io/_posts/2020-06-15-titanlib-gridpp.markdown

 v = 200
 structure = gridpp.BarnesStructure(h, v)
 {% endhighlight %}

+This structure function truncates the correlations past horizontal distances that are 3.64 greater than `h`.
+Note, that this behvariour can be altered by specifing a truncation distance `hmax` in the structure function.

 When OI processes a gridpoint, it needs to invert a matrix containing all the observations.
 In areas where the observation network is dense, this matrix can be come large and will result in large computation times.